Doncaster and Bassetlaw Teaching Hospitals expands Patient Initiated Follow Up (PIFU)

 “This new approach gives our patients more choice and control over their care, ensuring they get the support they need when they need it most.

-For more information and guidance on PIFU, please visit DBTH’s website www.dbth.nhs.uk
+For more information and guidance on PIFU, please visit the DBTH website at www.dbth.nhs.uk

 Comment Guidelines